cmeng-git/ffmpeg-android/README.md

 ## Help:
 * Set up Linux/Ubuntu development environment with the below build tools
-  * sudo apt-get --quiet --yes install build-essential git autoconf libtool pkg-config gperf gettext yasm python-lxml
+  - sudo apt-get --quiet --yes install build-essential git autoconf libtool pkg-config gperf gettext yasm python-lxml
 * Patches for Sub-module
-  * ./ffmpeg-android_build.sh includes the patches for the sub-modules
+  - ./ffmpeg-android_build.sh includes the patches for the sub-modules
-  * ffmpeg-android_patch.sh applies patches to the relevant sub-module with patch files from ./pathes directory
+  - ffmpeg-android_patch.sh applies patches to the relevant sub-module with patch files from ./pathes directory
-  * edit these files to include additional patches if required.
+  - edit these files to include additional patches if required.
 * Configuration failed
-  * You may encounter this problem during the codec sub-module build, navigate to the respective sub-module directory:
+  - You may encounter this problem during the codec sub-module build, navigate to the respective sub-module directory:
-    * Issue the command line i.e. configure --help to check for the available options
+    - Issue the command line i.e. configure --help to check for the available options
-    * Refer to config.log of the sub-module for more info.
+    - Refer to config.log of the sub-module for more info.
-    * Refer to the configure file for more information on CPU types supported
+    - Refer to the configure file for more information on CPU types supported
-    * Edit the script file to make the necessary modifications based on help and errors found in config.log
+    - Edit the script file to make the necessary modifications based on help and errors found in config.log
-* During sub-module built, you may encountered compilation or linker errors, changing ndk version may help resolve the issues.
+* During sub-module built, you may encountered compilation or linker errors, changing ndk version may help resolve the issues.<br/>
   However it may create new problems in another areas.
-Both R15c and r16b failed to compile ffmpeg 4.1.1 <br/>
-  with error: member reference base type '__be32' (aka 'unsigned int') is not a structure or union. <br/>
-  Finally r17b is the only ndk release that is able to compile all sub-modules i.e. libx264 v157, libvxp v1.8, ffmpeg v4.1.1; <br/>

 * Utilize Modern Compiler Flags to Address Potential Security Issues
   - Stack execution protection:                    LDFLAGS="-z noexecstack"